George Beauclerk, 3rd Duke of St Albans

 George Beauclerk, 3rd Duke of St Albans (25 June 1730 – 1 February 1786), styled Earl of Burford until 1751, was a British peer.

 Early life

 He was the son of Charles Beauclerk, 2nd Duke of St Albans, and his wife, Lucy Werden.
 His paternal grandfather, Charles Beauclerk, 1st Duke of St Albans, was an illegitimate son of King Charles II of England by his mistress Nell Gwynne.
+Burford was educated at Eton College from 1742 to 1748.